HeinleinSupport/olefy/Readme.md

 # Settings

 Have a look to the commented olefy.conf.
-Set olefy_loglvl to 10 to see all details including the Rspamd scanning id.
+Set OLEFY_LOGLVL to 10 to see all details including the Rspamd scanning id.

+# Debugging

+Set `OLEFY_LOGLVL=10` and have a look to the logs `journalctl -u olefy`

 # License